 4-5 hours a day, 5 days a week for stays of 2 - 3 weeks

 Your home will be a guest cabin that we call "The barn".
 You will have a private room within the cabin on a double bed with a memory foam mattress.
 There is running hot and cold water, electric light, propane stove and refrigerator, composting toilet and internet access.
-The common area of the cabin is shared with any campers who may be staying on the farm, mostly it's been only weekends.
+The common area of the cabin is shared with us.

 All meals are provided, we enjoy our chickens' fresh eggs in meals and also eat alot of chicken which we have grown ourselves.
 Also beef from our neighbors' farms.
 Veggies from our garden in season.
 We can easily accommodate vegetarians, and those with Gluten -free, if it's not too severe an allergy.